-In general the answer is no. A lot of racing cars, especially single seater track based cars use metal joints which do not provide any noise absorbing.
+In general, the answer is no. A lot of racing cars, especially single-seater track-based cars use metal joints which do not provide any noise absorption.
 The life of these joints is measured in hours.
 They are not suitable for road use.
-However a huge number of racing cars still use rubber bushes.
-These are either production based cars adapted for race use or rally cars where the forces on the suspension can be so high that metal joints would break.
+However, a huge number of racing cars still use rubber bushes.
+These are either production-based cars adapted for race use or rally cars where the forces on the suspension can be so high that metal joints would break.

 Another major advantage of POWERFLEX bushes is life.
-Rubber is a natural product and deteriorates with age, especially on cars which are not being used regularly.
+Rubber is a natural product and deteriorates with age, especially on cars that are not being used regularly.
 The bushes will crack on the outer surface and soften inside.
-POWERFLEX bushes are not affected by ultra-violet, petrol, oil, battery acid, water or time.
+POWERFLEX bushes are not affected by ultraviolet, petrol, oil, battery acid, water or time.
 Perfect for your loved one.
 (And the car!)

 Typically about 5 to 8 times the cost of a standard rubber bush.
-However that is not the whole story.
-When you consider the cost of fitting new bushes and the fact that POWERFLEX will be the last bushes you every fit to your car things start to look a bit better.
+However, that is not the whole story.
+When you consider the cost of fitting new bushes and the fact that POWERFLEX will be the last bushes you ever fit to your car things start to look a bit better.
 Then consider tyre wear, a real cost saving here.
-Car manufacturers have a habit of not supplying the bushes on their own, only supplying them complete with suspension arms.
+Car manufacturers have a habit of not supplying the bushes alone, only supplying them complete with suspension arms.
 Paying £70 for an arm when a POWERFLEX bush might cost £15 is not a good idea.
-And finally as cars get older manufacturers stop supplying certain parts.
+And finally, as cars get older manufacturers stop supplying certain parts.
 Imagine your car was off the road because of a bush failure.
 You go to the parts shop and the part is “no longer serviced”!
 POWERFLEX makes a lot of sense then.

-We design all bushes using highly accurate measurements taken from genuine OE parts as fitted to the vehicle from new and as a result our parts may not fit aftermarket suspnsion components if they differ from standard.
-With this in mind if you do have Non-Genuine suspension arms etc. fitted to your vehicle, we would always advise checking sizing prior to ordering.
+We design all bushes using highly accurate measurements taken from genuine OE parts as fitted to the vehicle from new and as a result, our parts may not fit aftermarket suspension components if they differ from standard.
+With this in mind, if you do have Non-Genuine suspension arms etc. fitted to your vehicle, we would always advise checking sizing prior to ordering.

 The details of our unrivalled Lifetime Warranty are available here.